Haxprox/etoken-checker/README.md

 ## eToken-agent-watcher
-Background bash process is watching for eToken USB serial status and makes a decision for killing all processes that were authorized by the eToken or any smart card device.
+Background bash process is watching for eToken USB serial or smart card status and makes a decision for killing all processes that were authorized by the eToken or any smart card device.
 The script covers the next functionality: Unmount VeraCrypt encrypted volumes, OpenVPN and SSH disconnecting sessions, screen locker or logout callers.

 ## How does it work?